Favourited 361 times

 Things to pack: The Cypriot sun can be quite harsh (even in winter) so if you have fair skin or are not used to the sun it is advisable to wear light long trousers and a light long shirt even in hot weather.
 Sunblock and a protective hat that will cover your neck are a must.
 Some people also get skin rashes from contact with certain plants and weeds so it's good to protect your arms and legs from those too.
 Pack a water bottle and sturdy shoes with good soles to protect your feet from thorns, sharp stones, rusty nails etc. We will provide you with work gloves if required.
 Mosquito repellent is also good as sometimes there are mosquitoes around.

-FAQ: Yes, we have internet.
+FAQ: Yes we provide all bedding.
+Yes, we have internet.
 Yes, we have a washing machine to wash your clothes.
 Yes, there will be other volunteers here during your stay.
 Yes, we will fetch you from Paphos Airport.
-No we can't fetch you from Larnaca airport.
+No, we can't fetch you from Larnaca airport.

 We enjoy hosting Workaway volunteers and we try our best to give you a good time.